-I automatically send a "Science of ab workouts" bonus section when someone subscribes to my newsletter.
-You can subscribe at the top of Cheat Sheet here.
+There's a "Science of ab workouts" bonus section in the Cheatsheet at the end of the guide: here.

 You can stop Plan A or Plan B whenever you’re happy with your size.

-Then, to maintain the muscle you’ve already built, this should do the trick:
+Then, if you simply want to maintain the muscle you’ve already built, this should do the trick:

 📝 Exercise form notes.

-You need to start with a reference point for how heavy you can lift when you first start.
+You need a reference point for how heavy you can lift when you first start.
 To do this, refer to the find your starting weights section from Prep Week.

 This means if you're doing a single-handed exercise, such as a bicep curl or a trap raise, increase the weight by 2.5lbs on each hand when you return to the gym.

 (If you're performing a two-handed or two-legged exercise, such as a benchpress or squat, increase the weight by 5lbs (2.25kg) so that it averages to 2.5lbs per hand/leg.)

 If your gym's equipment does not increase in 2.5lbs increments, use magnet weights, which you slap onto dumbbells, barbells, and racks to make them a bit heavier.
 You want to get the 1.25lbs magnet weight variant in addition to the 2.5lbs weight for when you need to slap a 1.25lbs on each side of a dumbbell for a total of 2.5lbs.